tonytvo/blog-generator/content/blog/mindset-new-psychology-success/index.md

   - Ultimate & Perhaps Only "Sure-fire" Winning Formula:
     - S.A.V. = Screw Around Vigorously.

-1. What Have You Prototyped Lately?
+- **What Have You Prototyped Lately?**

-"Effective prototyping may be the most valuable core competence an innovative organization can hope to have."—Michael Schrage
+  - "Effective prototyping may be the most valuable core competence an innovative organization can hope to have."—Michael Schrage
-"You can't be a serious innovator unless and until you are ready, willing and able to seriously play.
-'Serious play' is not an oxymoron; it is the essence of innovation."—Michael Schrage, Serious Play
-Don't let yourself get stuck!
-(What a silly statement.)
-Fact: There is ...
+  - Fact: There is ...
 ALWAYS ... something ... some little thing ... you can start/do in the next ...
-30
-minutes ... to make a wee, concrete step forward toward solving a problem or creating a new opportunity.
+30 minutes ... to make a wee, concrete step forward toward solving a problem or creating a new opportunity.
 My colleagues and I call this the ...
 "Quick Prototype Attitude."
 MIT's Michael Schrage tells us that innovation ... is ... the reaction to a prototype.
 To move forward, you must have some eighth-baked thing to talk about and shoot at and tinker with ...
 ASAP.

 1. Hell Hath No Fury: Celebrate "Disturbers of the Peace."
 "What drove Trippe?
 A fury that the future was always being hijacked by people with smaller ideas—by his first partners who did not want to expand airmail routes; by nations that protected